 Dormitories – The secondary age champions and boarders live in two large dormitories accommodating 70 girls in one and 60 boys in the other.
 Four additional smaller dormitories provide for primary age champions and boarders in separate girls’ and boys’ dormitories.
 They all sleep on two or three-tier bunk beds.
 Ideally each bed should be provided with a foam mattress, a mattress cover and a mosquito net, although the cost of keeping these supplied is an ongoing challenge.
 Mattresses wear out quickly in normal use but even quicker where young ones are concerned.
 At the foot of each bed the children have a metal trunk containing all they possess in the world, a pair of flip flops, school uniform, one change of clothes, school exercise books, a bar of soap, toothbrush and treasured possessions.

 Food – The children get up very early to wash themselves, get dressed, have some tea and prepare for school.
 The first meal of the day at lunchtime is Posho and Beans cooked in huge cauldrons and served out of big tubs.

 On school days the very basic kitchen serves 650 school meals.
 Those who live at the site also get Posho and Beans for evening meal.
-It would be good to be able to help make sure they regularly got some fruit and vegetables and ocasionaly some meat, but the increasing cost of food and food shortages are making it difficult to even provide Posho and Beans; the agriculture project has been initiated to tackle this problem (see the Agriculture Project page for details).
+It would be good to supplement this basic diet with milk, fruit and vegetables and occasionaly some meat, but the increasing cost of food and food shortages are making it difficult to provide a balanced diet; the agriculture project has been initiated to tackle this problem (see the Agriculture Project page for details).